zethon/AshCoin/README.md

-# ASH
+# HenryCoin

-ASH is a crypto-currency built from scratch.
+HenryCoin is a crypto-currency built from scratch.

 ![](doc/images/screenshot.jpeg)